carnegierobotics/LibMultiSense/README.md

 ### googletest

-LibMultiSense optionally uses googletest to for unit testing the C+ API.
+LibMultiSense optionally uses googletest for unit testing the C+ API.
 To build the googletest unit tests the following CMake argument should be set

     -DBUILD_TESTS=ON